 An unwavering focus on top-notch storytelling and its profound potential to strengthen communities and relationships to the natural world.

-The opportunity to celebrate and to think, to inspire and be inspired, to educate and to learn, to dance and to be still.
+The opportunity to celebrate and to think, to inspire and be inspired, to educate and to learn, to move and to be still.

 Best Short Feature